Geometry of Rational Curves on Low degree Complete Intersections: Classification of Degeneration Type of Stable Maps

-\end{cor} \begin{remark} For the case $k=m$, it may be that the stable map $f$ collapses the handle $C_1$ to a point $p$ and maps the tooth $l_i$ isomorphic to a line passing through $p$ and $p_i$. \end{remark}
+\begin{remark} For the case $k=m$, the map $f$ collapses the handle $C_1$ to a point $p$ and maps the tooth $l_i$ isomorphically to a line passing through $p$ and $p_i$. \end{remark}

-\begin{proof} Since a point $t\in \M_{0,m}$ is general, the image $F(C ,f ,x_1,\ldots,x_m)$ corresponds to a smooth rational point with $m$ pointed points.
-Hence, the stabilization process of the forgetful map $F$ ensures the first assertion, namely, $C=C_1\cup l_1\ldots \cup l_k$ .
-The second assertion is due to the previous proposition. \end{proof}
+\begin{proof} Suppose that $C$ consists of rational curves $C_1,l_1,l_2,\ldots,l_s$.
+Since a point $t\in \M_{0,m}$ is general, the image $F([C ,f ,x_1,\ldots,x_m])$ parametrizes a smooth rational point with $m$ pointed points.
+Hence, there is a unique component of $C$ which is not contracted by the stabilization process of the forgetful map $F$, say $C_1$.
+Let $D$ be a connected component of the union of $l_1,\ldots,l_s$.

+We claim that there is a unique pointed point on $D$.
+In fact, note that the stabilization process of $F$ contracts $D$ to a point.
+It follows that $D$ has at most one pointed point.
+If $D$ has no any pointed point, then the map $f$ contracts $D$ to a point by Lemma \ref{rnc} and Lemma \ref{lemmspan}.
+Since the stabilization process of $F$ contracts $D$, the curve $C$ has infinitely many automorphisms mapping $D$ into $D$ and fixing $C-D$.
+Therefore, these automorphisms of $C$ induce infinitely many automorphisms of the stable map $f:C\rightarrow X$.
+It contradicts with the stability of $f$.
+We prove the claim.

+A similar discussion implies that $D$ has a unique irreducible component.
+Namely, $D$ consists of exactly one of $l_1, \ldots, l_s.$ In fact, suppose that $D$ has at least two irreducible components.
+By the claim above, there is one irreducible component $l$ of $D$ which does not contain any pointed point.
+It follows from Lemma \ref{rnc} that the map $f$ contracts $l$ to a point.
+Since the stabilization process of $F$ contracts $l$, the curve $C$ has infinitely many automorphisms mapping $l$ into $l$ and fixing $C-l$.
+As above, there are infinitely may automorphisms of $f:C\rightarrow X$ induced by these automorphisms of $C$.
+It contradicts with the stability of $f$.
+We show the first assertion.